 As such, a compensation claim following a pub or bar accident will likely depend on you being able to prove that the operator acted in a negligent fashion.
 Though this might be difficult, we will discuss the steps you can take in a later section.
-You may also benefit from the legal guidance provided by a law firm.
+You may also benefit from the legal guidance on pub accident claims and bar accident claims provided by a law firm.

 As part of any compensation claim, assessing the severity of the injury or the accident is vital.
 In the simplest possible terms: the more severe the injury, the higher the compensation settlement amount is likely to be.
 However, there are a number of factors which can complicate this.